Loan Operations Specialist Salary

 Popular Skills for Loan Operations Specialist

-Loan Operations Specialists report using a pretty varied skill set on the job.
-Most notably, skills in General Ledger Accounting, Commercial Loans, Consumer Loans, and Regulatory Compliance are correlated to pay that is above average, with boosts between 4 percent and 13 percent.
-Skills that seem to negatively impact pay include Auditing.
-Most people experienced in Loan Documents also know Commercial Loans.
+Overall, survey participants reported applying a fair number of skills to their work.
+Most notably, skills in Consumer Loans, General Ledger Accounting, Commercial Loans, and Regulatory Compliance are correlated to pay that is above average, with boosts between 13 percent and 16 percent.
+Skills that pay less than market rate include Auditing.
+Those educated in Loan Documents tend to be well versed in Commercial Loans.

 Pay by Experience Level for Loan Operations Specialist